PavanMahindrakar/Millionaire-Game-python/README.md

 ---

 ## 🧠 Sample Questions
-- who is MS Dhoni?
+- Who is MS Dhoni?
-- a. cricketer
+  a. cricketer
-- b. actor
+  b. actor
-- c. politician
+  c. politician
-- d. scientist
+  d. scientist
-- Enter your answer (1-4)...
+  Enter your answer (1-4)...
 1 for a, 2 for b, 3 for c, 4 for d: 1
-- ✅ Correct!
+✅ Correct!
 You win 1000 rupees.